FOSSEE/st-scripts/other-type-of-plots/script.rst

 .. scatter(year,profit,color='r',marker='d')

-Now let us move on to pie chart.
+Now let us see another plot, pie chart and try to plot the same data as a pie chart.

 .. #[Puneeth: instead of just saying that, say that let's plot a pie
 .. chart for the same data. continuity, will be good.]